• Skip to primary navigation

 • Make the toasted rice powder: In a dry skillet, add the rice and toast it over medium high heat, stirring constantly, until the grains are deep brown (see video for the colour you're going for).
 Pour onto a plate to cool, then grind in a mortar and pestle or coffee grinder into a mostly-fine powder.

-1 Tbsp uncooked jasmine or sticky rice
+1 tablespoon uncooked jasmine or sticky rice

 • Close to serving time, stir the sauce; the sugar should now be completely dissolved, and if there are a few stubborn chunks, they can be easily smushed with the back of a spoon.
 Stir in the toasted rice powder and cilantro or mint.